Central Los Angeles: Geographic designation by The City of Los Angeles

-Mapping L.A.
+Geographic designation by Mapping L.A.
 Project

 According to the Mapping L.A. survey of the Los Angeles Times, the Central Los Angeles region constitutes 57.87 sqmi and comprises twenty-three neighborhoods within the City of Los Angeles, as well as Griffith Park, the city's largest public park.
 In Mapping L.A., the Central Los Angeles region consists of: